eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ### Create Endevor Profile

-Explorer for Endevor uses `endevor` and `endevor-location` profiles for CA Endevor Plug-in for Zowe CLI to access Endevor inventory locations on the mainframe and work with elements.
-If you already have a CA Endevor plug-in Zowe CLI profile, you can access inventory locations immediately, using your profile in the tree.
+Explorer for Endevor uses `endevor` and `endevor-location` profiles for Endevor Plug-in for Zowe CLI to access Endevor inventory locations on the mainframe and work with elements.
+If you already have a Endevor plug-in Zowe CLI profile, you can access inventory locations immediately, using your profile in the tree.

 If you do not have a profile, you can create one in Explorer for Endevor.